iprashant11/QA-RAG-System/README.md

 Command to run the executable files
-1. First we need to convert the .ipynb file to the .py using below command in cmd C:\Users\prashanti> jupyter nbconvert --to script QAUSINGOFFLINEMODEL.ipynb
+1. First we need to convert the .ipynb file to the .py using below command in cmd C:\Users\prashanti> jupyter nbconvert --to script QARAGUI.ipynb
 2. now open the anaconda prompt and run the following commands activate the conda environment conda activate rag-env